The Frizzled Leek

 ingredients

 • Zucchini - spiralized to make zoodles!
-Makes a wonderful gluten-free pasta.
+Makes wonderful gluten-free pasta.

 • Coconut milk - the high-fat content works great for a cream sauce